mitch8020/ai-prompt-files/workflow.md

 Start by prompting the AI to something along this statement:

+"You are a senior product manager working on a saas app."

+**FOR UI/FRONTEND

 "If I want to turn this into a proper web app in [YOUR TECH STACK], what UI components should I create?
 (Don't generate any code yet, just think and plan for now, and also just focus on minimal amount of UI components)."

+**FOR BACKEND

 "Write a detailed plan/spec for a saas app I want to build where I can [APP DESCRIPTION].
 Ask me questions to help fill out any gaps in what this app should be."